GSA/notifications-api/terraform/README.md

 These version numbers are hardcoded in Terraform or shell scripts.
 We should periodically check them for upgrades.

 * Cloud Foundry Terraform plugin in every module in the API and Admin apps, [here for example](sandbox/providers.tf#L6).
-* The [terraform-cloudgov module](https://github.com/GSA-TTS/terraform-cloudgov/), the version of which is referred to serveral times in most modules, [here for example](sandbox/main.tf#L16).
+* The [terraform-cloudgov module](https://github.com/GSA-TTS/terraform-cloudgov/), the version of which is referred to several times in most modules, [here for example](sandbox/main.tf#L16).
 * Cloud Service Broker (CSB) version in [the SMS](https://github.com/GSA/usnotify-ssb/blob/main/app-setup-sms.sh) and [the SMTP](https://github.com/GSA/usnotify-ssb/blob/main/app-setup-smtp.sh) download scripts of the usnotify-ssb repo.
 * SMS and SMTP brokerpak versions, also in the download scripts of the usnotify-ssb repo.
 (And we may have to help maintain the [SMTP brokerpak project](https://github.com/GSA-TTS/datagov-brokerpak-smtp) itself.)
 * The version of Redis used in deployed environment modules, [here for example](sandbox/main.tf#L33).
 To upgrade, the resource must be destroyed and replaced.
 The versions supported are limited by Cloud.gov.